thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-orders.md

         </div>
     </div>

-The payment terms view mostly consists of [Kendo DropDown List's](http://demos.kendoui.com/web/dropdownlist/index.html) along with a
+The Payment Terms view mostly consists of [Kendo DropDown List's](http://demos.kendoui.com/web/dropdownlist/index.html) along with a
 [Kendo NumericTextBox](http://demos.kendoui.com/web/numerictextbox/index.html).
 The DropDown List's are generated server-side using the
 `BindTo` function and we set the selected index by calling the `SelectedIndex` function.
 To find which item in each dropdown that needs to be selected when the page loads we use the `FindSelected`, which is provided by MVC.
 This function runs against an Enumerable of SelectListItems